What to know as Europe reopens to U.S. travelers

 “Uncertainty about future last-minute changes to regulations and borders, limited availability, and closures of some places, experiences or activities due to covid regulations may prove challenging,” said Stefan Hellmuth, Europe destination manager for Intrepid Travel, “though traveling to Europe this summer will provide travelers with the opportunity to be a trailblazer for a more responsible and intentional way to explore the continent while helping communities that rely on tourism to recover after the past year.”

 Every week or two, the country count changes.
 Denmark, Spain and France opened on June 5, 7 and 9, respectively.
 A few weeks later, Germany, Austria, Switzerland and Sweden joined the ranks.
-Ireland is planning for a July 19 return.
+Ireland opened on July 19.
 “It’s very incremental,” said Rick Steves, the Europe travel expert who has suspended his tours until next spring.

 Europe is welcoming back tourists